AmirHajibeygi/Heat-transfer-Fin-2-Dimensionall/README_REPORT.md

     ![Fin](images/Fin19.PNG)

-**Conclusion:** Because we assumed system 2-Dimensional,our code and plots have some problems that have been corrected in 3-Dimensional code of this Fin and you can observe this code in my github
+**Conclusion:** We assumed system 2-Dimensional and because of it ,our code and plots have some problems that have been corrected in 3-Dimensional code of this Fin and you can observe this code in next repository related to Heat transfer.